Rising Damp Aberdeen

-- Plaster discolouration
+- Plaster and decoration discolouration and damage

 - Dark damp patches on walls

-- Must damp smells
+- Musty damp smells

 - Low surface temperature at the bottom half of the wall

-External soils can cause moisture to be pulled up the walls resulting in rising damp.
+Damp ground soils can cause moisture to be pulled up the walls resulting in rising damp.
 For this reason, rising damp can only occur on the ground floor of properties.
 Therefore, if the damp problem you have identified is above the ground floor then it is more likely you are looking at a penetrating damp or condensation problem.